JGillam/burp-paramalyzer/docs/index.md

 ## Installation

-Until Paramalyzer is made available in the Burp Suite BApp Store, the only option is to install the .jar file manually.
+Paramalyzer is available in the Burp Suite BApp Store; however, the version in the store may be behind the latest release.
-To do so, first visit the [Paramalyzer releases on GitHub](https://github.com/JGillam/burp-paramalyzer/releases) and download the latest release .jar file.
-Then in the Burp Extender tab, press the `Add` button, find and select the downloaded
+You can find the latest release as a downloadable .jar file under [GitHub Paramalyzer releases](https://github.com/JGillam/burp-paramalyzer/releases).
-.jar file.
+Download it and then in the Burp Extender tab, press the `Add` button, find and select the downloaded .jar file.
 The resulting screen should look something like the following screenshot:

 ![Extender Screenshot](screenshots/01-extender.png)